Cooking up sizzling solutions

 In emulsified products, such as sausages, the water-binding properties of cellulose gum and modified cellulose produces a pleasing mouthfeel, along with less phase separation or cracking.
 The water-binding property also acts as a release agent when peeling off meat casings.
 In brine-injected meats, cellulose gum improves injection uptake and overall yields in addition to allowing for the replacement of higher-priced hydrocolloids, such as blends of locust bean, guar and xanthan gums.

 We invite you to talk to one of the solvers on our technical team to find out more about how our ingredients can support your next meat protein project.

 Meat products are listed below, use the filter to find the products that meet your specific needs.

 read more >

-Cellulose gum, or sodium carboxyethylcellulose (CMC), from Ashland is widely used as a cost-effective thickener and stabilizer in food and beverages.
-In addition to modifying the behavior of water, cellulose gum is useful in modifying flow, adding texture and enhancing mouthfeel.
-A wide range of cellulose gum grades with different viscosities, molecular weights, degrees of substitution and particle sizes are available and products can be customiz...
+Blanose™ cellulose gum, or sodium carboxymethylcellulose (CMC), from Ashland is widely used as a cost-effective thickener and stabilizer in food and beverage applications.
+In addition to modifying the behavior of water, cellulose gum is also useful in modifying flow, adding texture and enhancing mouthfeel.
+Blanose™ cellulose gum is available in a wide range of grades with different viscosities, molecular weights, degrees of substituti...

 Benecel™ modified cellulose